 The occARU model

-occARU implements a Bayesian multispecies occupancy model with count observation model for autonomous recording unit (ARU) data such as camera traps and passive acoustic monitoring (PAM).
+occARU implements a Bayesian multispecies, multiseason occupancy model with a count observation model for autonomous recording unit (ARU) data such as camera traps and passive acoustic monitoring (PAM).
 Sites are defined as individual ARUs, each producing time-stamped images or recordings with species labels and individual counts.
-These counts are then binned into surveys spanning an arbitrary number of days, with detections thinned to appropriate intervals.
+These counts are then binned into survey occasions spanning an arbitrary number of days, with detections thinned to appropriate intervals.
 The model is implemented in Stan (Carpenter et al. 2017) via cmdstanr (Gabry et al. 2025), using Hamiltonian Monte Carlo (HMC) to sample from the posterior.
-When only one species is provided, a single-species veresion of the model is used automatically.
+The model automatically detects the number of species and seasons (per site), and selects the appropriate model structure accordingly.
 The following sections describe each model component in turn; Stan programs and associated functions are available on GitHub.

 Occupancy